Dr. David J. Skorton is the 13th Secretary of the Smithsonian. He assumed his position July 1, 2015.

 Skorton was a pioneer in applying computer analysis and processing techniques to cardiac imaging; he has published two major texts and numerous articles, reviews and book chapters on cardiac imaging and image processing.

-Skorton was elected to the Institute of Medicine of the National Academies (now the National Academy of Medicine) and is a fellow of the American Academy of Arts and Sciences.
+Skorton was elected to the Institute of Medicine of the National Academies (now the National Academy of Medicine) and is a fellow of the American Academy of Arts and Sciences and an elected member of the American Philosophical Society.
 A national leader in research ethics, he was the charter president of the Association for the Accreditation of Human Research Protection Programs Inc., the first group organized specifically to accredit human research protection programs.

-Skorton is an avid amateur musician who plays the flute and saxophone.
-He worked as a musician in the Chicago area and cohosted “As Night Falls—Latin Jazz,” a weekly program on the University of Iowa’s public radio station.
+Skorton is an avid amateur musician who plays the flute and the saxophone.
+He cohosted “As Night Falls—Latin Jazz,” a weekly program on the University of Iowa’s public FM radio station.

 He is currently a Distinguished Professor at Georgetown University.
-Skorton earned his bachelor’s degree in psychology in 1970 and his M.D. in 1974, both from Northwestern University.
-He completed his medical residency and fellowship in cardiology at the University of California, Los Angeles in 1979.
+Skorton earned his bachelor’s degree in psychology and his M.D. both from Northwestern University.
+He completed his medical residency and fellowship in cardiology at the University of California, Los Angeles.